 - A pinch of ground pepper

-Brine your chicken in a mixture of warm water and salt for at least 20 minutes.
+Brine your chicken in warm water and salt for at least 20 minutes.
 Brining enhances its natural flavors, moistens, and softens it for a shorter cooking time.

 To do this, three cups of water with three tablespoons of salt.

 After you are done with bringing, dry the breasts using a towel and amply season them.
-Here, you will start by lightly brushing olive oil on your meat, followed by a proper massage of food seasonings.
+Here, you will lightly brush olive oil on your meat, followed by a proper massage of food seasonings.

 Chef’s tip: If your breasts are so thick and uneven, use a mullet to even and soften them.
 You can also use a small source pan to pound the meat for a uniform and faster cooking rate.

-This is our main point of concern where the actual dish is only some minutes away.
+This is our main concern, where the dish is only some minutes away.
 Roasting the meat on high heat, approximately 392°F, makes them crispy on the outside while preventing the moisture inside from escaping.